VenesisAI/AI-cocktail-generator/README.md

 - AI/ML model development.
 - UI/UX design for the tool’s interface.

 This repository contains an overview and conceptual design of the project.
-For access to further development or to collaborate, please contact me directly at gradinarov@venesis.ai.
+For access to further development or to collaborate, please contact me directly at v.gradinarov@venesis.ai.

 ## Acknowledgments